UEFA investigating Jude Bellingham over possible indecent gesture | TSN

 UEFA investigating Bellingham over possible indecent gesture

-FRANKFURT, Germany (AP) — England star Jude Bellingham is being investigated by UEFA over a potentially offensive gesture made during a European Championship win against Slovakia.
+FRANKFURT, Germany (AP) — England star Jude Bellingham is being investigated by UEFA over a potentially offensive gesture made during the European Championship win against Slovakia.

 UEFA said Monday it appointed a disciplinary inspector to look at “a potential violation of the basic rules of decent conduct.”

-Bellingham seemed to make a gesture with his hand toward his crotch after scoring an acrobatic stoppage-time equalizer before England went on to win 2-1 in extra time on Sunday.
+Bellingham seemed to make a gesture with his hand toward his crotch after scoring an acrobatic stoppage-time equalizer on Sunday as England went on to win 2-1 in extra time.

 Bellingham's overhead kick with about 80 seconds left in the game saved England from a humiliating exit in the first knockout round.

-If UEFA charges Bellingham in a disciplinary case he risks being suspended for the quarterfinal against Switzerland on Saturday.
-However, judging by similar cases in the past, the England and Real Madrid midfielder is likely to escape with a fine if he is disciplined.
+If UEFA charges Bellingham, he risks being suspended for the quarterfinal against Switzerland on Saturday.
+However, judging by similar cases in the past, the midfielder is likely to escape with a fine if he is disciplined.

-“Information on this matter will be made available in due course,” the European soccer body said in a statement.
+“Information on this matter will be made available in due course,” the UEFA said in a statement.

 Bellingham took to social media late Sunday to deny suggestions he gestured toward the Slovakia bench.

 “An inside joke gesture towards some close friends who were at the game.
-Nothing but respect for how that Slovakia team played tonight,” Bellingham wrote on X, the platform formerly known as Twitter.
+Nothing but respect for how that Slovakia team played tonight,” Bellingham wrote on X.

-Five years ago, Cristiano Ronaldo — who was then playing for Juventus — and Atletico Madrid coach Diego Simeone were each fined 20,000 euros ($22,700) by UEFA for making obscene gestures during the Champions League round of 16 matchup between the two teams.
+Five years ago, Cristiano Ronaldo — while playing for Juventus — and Atletico Madrid coach Diego Simeone were each fined 20,000 euros ($22,700) by UEFA for making obscene gestures during their Champions League matchup.

+Disgraced former Spanish soccer chief Luis Rubiales was also involved in a similar incident at the end of the Women’s World Cup final last August.
+He grabbed his crotch as a victory gesture while Queen Letizia of Spain and 16-year-old Princess Sofía were standing nearby.

+That offense was overshadowed soon after when Rubiales kissed Spain forward Jenni Hermoso on the lips without her consent.
+Rubiales was barred by FIFA from working in soccer until after the men’s 2026 World Cup.

 AP Euro 2024: https://apnews.com/hub/euro-2024